joshwalawender/joshwalawender.github.io/content/articles/2021-10-19-Observatory04-Basic-Layout.md

 Title: Backyard Observatory - Deciding on the Basic Layout
-Date: 2021-03-22
+Date: 2021-10-19
 Author: Josh Walawender
 Header_Cover: images/IMG_5030.jpg
 Category: Observatory Build
 Tags: Astronomy, Observatory Build, Observatory Design
 Slug: observatory04-basic-layout
-Status: draft

-As I get closer to breaking ground on this observatory a few choices about design had to be made.
+As I got closer to breaking ground on this observatory a few choices about design had to be made.

 ## Background Research